brandonwie/nextjs-react/README.md

 4. Then, run next (normally `npm run dev` or `yarn dev`)

-5. You're now ready to start converting files from .js to .tsx and leveraging the benefits of TypeScript!.
+5. You're now ready to start converting files from .js to .tsx and leveraging the benefits of TypeScript!

+**Course Outline**
 ![Course Outline](./screenshots/outline.jpg?raw=true 'Course Outline')

 ---